GoldandBlack.com - Post-game analysis: The 3-2-1 and Wrap Video

 Post-game analysis: The 3-2-1 and Wrap Video

-Some analysis from No. 17 Purdue's 99-90 overtime win at Penn State.
+Some quick analysis from No. 17 Purdue's come-from-behind 73-63 win over Minnesota Sunday.

 Premium Content